PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 updated product.cs with "required method".

-create migartion and ad validation and uodated database.
+Create migartion and ad validation and uodated database.

             STAMP  :         20231121082011_AddValidationToProduct.cs

+Created ProductRepository.cs and IProductRepository and modified the ProductRepository.cs to include ImageUrl of Product Object.